Nellie’s Sports Bar agrees to $5,000 fine, 7-day liquor license suspension

-The agreement comes months after video went viral of Nellie’s hired security dragging Keisha Young by her hair down the stairs from the rooftop bar, which sparked weekly protests from members of the Black LGBTQ community who called for “Justice for Keisha” and said they had long-standing concerns about the bar.
+The agreement comes months after video went viral of Nellie’s hired security staff dragging Keisha Young by her hair down the stairs from the rooftop bar, which sparked weekly protests from the Black LGBTQ community who called for “Justice for Keisha” and said they had long-standing concerns about the bar.

-The 24-day total suspension includes seven days of suspension served from Dec.
-20-26 and 17 additional days stayed for one year if there are no further infractions, according to the agreement..
+The 24-day total suspension includes seven days of suspension to be served from Dec.
+20-26 and 17 additional days stayed for one year, at which time they’d go away if there are no further infractions, according to the agreement.

-In accordance with the agreement, the bar also must file a security plan with the Alcohol Beverage Regulation Administration within the next 10 days that is up to D.C. code, including “conflict resolution training, procedures for handling violent incidents, other emergencies, and calling the Metropolitan Police Department; and procedures for crowd control and preventing overcrowding, and the establishment’s procedures for permitting patrons to enter” among others, according to D.C. code.
+In accordance with the agreement, the bar also must file a security plan with the Alcoholic Beverage Regulation Administration (ABRA) within the next 10 days that is up to D.C. code, including “conflict resolution training, procedures for handling violent incidents, other emergencies, and calling the Metropolitan Police Department; and procedures for crowd control and preventing overcrowding, and the establishment’s procedures for permitting patrons to enter” among others, according to D.C. code.

-Andrew Kline, an attorney representing bar owner Douglas Schantzsaid at the meeting, which Schantz attended, that the Nellie’s owner found the situation “regrettable” and “unfortunate.”
+Andrew Kline, an attorney representing bar owner Douglas Schantz, said at the meeting, which Schantz attended, that the Nellie’s owner found the situation “regrettable” and “unfortunate.”

 “It’s been an experience for Mr. Schantz personally and for the business,” Kline said.